AdobeDocs/Developer-Distribution-Experience-Cloud/src/pages/guides/zxp/distribution.md

 ### What is a catalog listing?

-Catalog listing is the name for the legacy Experience Cloud third-party listings that extend one or more Adobe Experience Cloud products, but without an acquisition workflow on the Exchange marketplace.
-The existing 390+ public catalog listings on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec) were submitted using App Manager.
-These are typically multi-tenant service-to-service integrations that require enterprise customers to contact the developer to be acquired and installed.
+Catalog listings are metadata-only server-to-server listings that extend one or more Adobe Experience Cloud products, but without an acquisition workflow on the Exchange marketplace.
+The existing 275+ public catalog listings on [Adobe Exchange](https://exchange.adobe.com/apps/browse/ec) require enterprise customers to contact the developer to be acquired and installed.

 ### Can I use Developer Distribution to create and manage catalog listings?